Early Ed-Ventures Handbook

 - If steps 1 and 2 have failed, it is the childcare coordinator’s determination upon removing the child from the childcare program.

 The following is a list of unacceptable behaviors and may be cause for dismissal:

 - Foul or abusive language

 - Endangering self or others

 Birthdays are a special occasion and a treat may be brought to share.
-Please inform the coordinator in advance for preparation.
+Please inform us in advance for preparation.
 Food must be factory packaged.

-We require that an extra set of clothing be stored at Early Ed-ventures.
+We require that an extra set of clothing be stored in your child's backpack.
 Children should arrive with adequate clothing involving both outdoor and gymnasium play.
 Winter attire should consist of winter jacket, snow pants, hat, gloves, and boots.
 We understand that the child may insist on wearing ruby red slippers.
 If that is necessary please pack an extra pair of active shoes.
 Due to health and safety reasons we cannot allow children to be in stocking feet and bare feet unless involved in a brief activity.

 Early Ed-ventures will inform parents and obtain permission before any pets will be housed at childcare or any pet visits.

 A medical information form and immunization record must be on file for each child.
+This is a part of their Early Explorers registration paperwork.
 These forms must be completed prior to childcare start date.
 It is the parent’s responsibility to update the medical form and the immunization record with changes.